 About ICON Aircraft:

 ICON Aircraft is a consumer sport plane manufacturer founded in response to the sport flying category created by the Federal Aviation Administration (FAA) in 2004.
 ICON’s first plane is the A5, an amphibious sport aircraft that fuses outstanding aeronautical engineering with world-class product design.
 It has won some of the world’s most prestigious design awards and has inspired a global following.
-The company has received more than 1250 order deposits and has manufactured the first production aircraft.
-ICON Aircraft’s facilities are in Southern California, a hotbed for automotive design and aerospace engineering.
+The company has received more than 1500 order deposits and delivered the first production aircraft in July 2015.
+ICON Aircraft’s facilities are in Vacaville, CA, 50 miles from San Francisco.

 About FAA Light Sport Aircraft & Sport Pilot Classifications